Which school do you want to support?

 California voters established many of the rules that govern the financing of school facilities by passing Proposition 39 in 2000.
 The main priority of this measure was to dramatically lower the threshold to pass bonds for school construction and renovation, from 2/3 of votes to 55%.
 There's more to it, of course.

 Some background is useful.
 California's constitution established rules and limits for raising funds locally for school construction in 1871.
 There have been booms and busts in school facilities investment over time, with changing rules.
-The state began playing a role in the funding of school facilities 1933 with passage of the Field Act, which established building standards for schools.
-In the post-Sputnik 1950s and '60s, the state began issuing bonds to encourage and support the building of new public school facilities, especially in rapidly-growing districts.
+The state began playing a role in the funding of school facilities in 1933 with passage of the Field Act, which established building standards for schools.
+In the 1950s and '60s, the state began issuing bonds to encourage and support the building of new public school facilities, especially in rapidly-growing districts.
 In the 1970s the state helped districts address the aging of their no-longer-new buildings with programs to support school modernization and earthquake readiness.

 Funding for school facilities collapsed in 1978, when California voters passed Proposition 13.
 This measure raised the threshold for passage of local school facility bonds from a majority to a 2/3 vote, making them very hard to pass.
 Investment in construction and maintenance of school facilities plunged, even as rapid population growth increased the number of students.
 By the 1990s, very few school bond measures were even attempted.

-Schools filled to overflowing.
+Schools filled to the point of overflowing.
 To provide classroom space, inexpensive portables (trailers) were rolled onto former playgrounds and school parking lots.
 In 1996, legislation required schools to reduce class sizes, which further increased the pressure.
 Some communities (especially wealthier ones) mustered the votes to pass school construction bonds, but others failed to do so.
 To make more intensive use of space, some overcrowded schools shifted to year-round overlapping school calendars, which proved unpopular.

 Required: 55% supermajority vote